 You’ll be shocked, scared, worried, and/or overwhelmed by what you find.
 In fact when I have my students do this exercise in class, there are usually several shrieks and I’ve had more than one person descend into a panic attack over what they found.
 It’s okay, we can fix almost everything.

 One nasty trick I’ve seen in search engines are results that say “Has (Your Name) Been Arrested?” or something similarly scary.
 This trend comes and goes but if your name comes up this way, you’d naturally be curious/worried, and will follow the link.
 You’ll only be able to see a limited listing and, in order to see what other information they have, they’ll charge you.
-I suspect that we are the true target market of this scheme rather than strangers or those with nefarious intent (thought that’s a real concern as well.)
+I suspect that we are the true target market of this scheme rather than strangers or those with nefarious intent (though that’s a real concern as well.)

 Can You Remove Your Personal Info?

 I can offer assistance in the people search category.
 This falls into reputation management, a topic I’ve been writing about since 2010 and was the subject of my first book.
 Way back in 2012, I wrote about removing Spokeo listings.
 That company is still around but the players continually change and you’ll likely find your personal data on multiple sites.